Introduction on How to Start a Private Investigation Company

 - You must have a clean criminal record

 STEP #2: GAIN EXPERIENCE

-Regardless of your state’s requirements to being a private investigation business, you will need to gain some experience and learn the laws that directly and indirectly affect the private investigation industry.
-Gaining experience will allow you to provide a variety of services to your future clients and help you determine what you areas of the private investigation industry you may want to specialize in.
+Regardless of your state’s requirements on starting a private investigation business, you will need to gain some experience and learn the laws that directly and indirectly affect the private investigation industry.
+Gaining experience will allow you to provide a variety of services to your future clients and help you determine what your areas of the private investigation industry you may want to specialize in.
 Below are few resources that will help you get started with your investigative experience.

 4.)
 If a test is required by the state, see if there is a study booklet or practice exam